mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 * But that doesn't matter because it doesn't say it works with any sql server above 2008 anyways.

 #### Problems with DbUp
-* Promising, but I want to journal my RunIfChanged-scripts as well.
+* Promising, but I want to journal my EVERYTIME-scripts as well.
 The fact that they have changed is important, and I need to see which changes were part of a release.
 I found something called Improving.DbUp which kinda seemed promising as well, but it wasn't net core compatible and also a piece of junk, not letting me decide for myself where my connectionstrings are.
 * I tried to modify DbUp by creating my own implementations of scriptproviders and journalingstuff, and realized I'm changing so much stuff it didn't look like DbUp anymore and it was not even exactly as I'd like it anyway.

 Soooo, I felt that I'm done creating garbage migration scripts that are not working the way I want.
 Welcome to Galactic Waste Management.